 A primary objective of the study was to identify opportunities and challenges as well as possible effects on research, development, and the economy and to analyze the political aspects of the topic.
 It was also necessary to investigate whether citizen science in its current form meets or will be able to meet the often high expectations expressed in public and scientific-political discourse.
 The following research questions were the starting point for the study:

-- What forms of TechnoCitizenScience can be observed nationally and internationally?
+- Which forms of TechnoCitizenScience can be observed nationally and internationally?

-- What are the potentials and challenges of TCS in the life sciences for research and innovation as well as for politics and society?
+- What are the potentials and challenges of TCS in the life sciences for research and innovation, but also for politics and society?

-- What does participation of citizens look like in practice in the different contexts of TCS, what is its outreach and does it meet the expectations of civil society and politics?
+- How is citizen participation in different contexts of TCS actually defined, what is its scope, and does it meet the expectations of civil society and politics?

-- What are the (social and technical) preconditions for an interconnectivity of professional technical sciences and TCS?
+- What are the (social and technical) prerequisites for professional technological sciences and TCS to become mutually compatible?

-- What development paths seem plausible in the medium term and allow for the full potential of TCS to be achieved?
-And what science policy options will result from this?
+- Which development paths of TCS appear plausible in the medium term and enable the full potential of TCS to be developed?
+Which scientific-political options result from this?

 Five empirical work packages were carried out in the project to find answers to these questions: a literature study, ethnographic field studies on exemplary TCS projects, the creation of a typology of different forms of participation in TCS contexts, expert interviews on the social and technical requirements of TCS, and a stakeholder workshop on the status quo and the perspectives of TCS.
 In the course of the ethnographic field studies, ITAS carried out participant observations in some of the new DIYbio laboratories emerging in the German citizen science movement.
 These were complemented by guided interviews with representatives of the German(-speaking) and international DIYbio/biohacking movement.
 In addition, ITAS organized the concluding stakeholder workshop at the “Open Innovation Space” in Berlin, which also covered the work areas of TUM in the project.